CyprienBouton/HousingPriceAnalysis/README.md

 This project is an app which could be use to predict the price of a flat or to visualize the housing market in Paris.
-To launch the app
+To launch the app click on the following link: https://cyprienbouton-housepricinganalysis-app-mzrf4h.streamlit.app/

-https://cyprienbouton-housepricinganalysis-app-mzrf4h.streamlit.app/
-To predict the price of flats you can also use your own model
+To predict the price of flats you can either use this model or your own model

 # Development